morinoparty/programming-beginner-docs/page/README.md

 You can use bindings during development, when previewing locally your application and of course in the deployed application:

-- To use bindings in dev mode you need to define them in the `next.config.js` file under `setupDevBindings`, this mode uses the `next-dev` `@cloudflare/next-on-pages` submodule.
+- To use bindings in dev mode you need to define them in the `next.config.mjs` file under `setupDevBindings`, this mode uses the `next-dev` `@cloudflare/next-on-pages` submodule.
 For more details see its [documentation](https://github.com/cloudflare/next-on-pages/blob/05b6256/internal-packages/next-dev/README.md).

 - To use bindings in the preview mode you need to add them to the `pages:preview` script accordingly to the `wrangler pages dev` command.
 For more details see its [documentation](https://developers.cloudflare.com/workers/wrangler/commands/#dev-1) or the [Pages Bindings documentation](https://developers.cloudflare.com/pages/functions/bindings/).